octopus-db/documentation/docs/source/data_tables.rst

 global_RefCore
 ^^^^^^^^^^^^^^
-This table stores information that allow certain identification and citation of OCTOPUS collection data sources according to BibTeX [#]_ referencing standards.
+The *global_RefCore* table stores information that allow certain identification and citation of OCTOPUS collection data sources according to BibTeX [#]_ referencing standards.
 In this context, different reference entry types require different minimum information standards, i.e., combinations of fields of which some will be *required*, some will be *optional*, and others will be *ignored* by BibTeX.
 Those three categories are defined in the :ref:`global_PubType_Fields` section.
 OCTOPUS database will always seeks to provide information beyond the minimum requirements, though with sense of proportion.
 As a result, for instance, language will never be captured for English publications because it is considered the communication standard.

 =========== =========== ==== ==== ======== ==================
 Field       Data type   Unit Key  Not Null Parent